shopgate/web-account/README.md

 # Apite Web (checkout) Account

 Shows external Account pages in in-app browser once clicked.
-This extension is tailored for Shopware 6, but can be re-used for any other cart if the URL structure allows it.

 For the Android (GMD) theme we recommend turning on the menu subheadings: `showGmdMenuSubHeaders: true`